Never Let Me Go (novel): Awards and lists

+Never Let Me Go was shortlisted for the 2005 Man Booker Prize and for the National Book Critics Circle Awards, where it finished as a finalist in the fiction category.
+In the same year it won the TIME Magazine award for best book, in the fiction category.

+In 2006 it received the ALA Alex Award for young adult books, and in 2007 was nominated for the Dublin Literary Award.
 In 2019, the novel ranked 4th on The Guardians list of the 100 best books of the 21st century.
+In 2021, it was included in The Center For Fiction's 200 Books That Shaped 200 Years of Literature.
 In 2024, the novel ranked 9th on the New York Times list of its 100 best books of the 21st century.

 Adaptations

 Mark Romanek directed a 2010 film adaptation of Never Let Me Go starring Carey Mulligan as Kathy, Andrew Garfield as Tommy and Keira Knightley as Ruth.
 In Japan 2014, the Horipro agency produced a stage adaptation, Watashi wo Hanasanaide (私を離さないで).
 In 2016, under the same title, Tokyo Broadcasting System Television aired a TV drama adaptation set in Japan starring Haruka Ayase as Kyoko Hoshina and Haruma Miura as Tomohiko Doi.
 A stage adaptation in English by Suzanne Heathcote was presented at the Rose Theatre Kingston in September 2024 and subsequently at other theatres in England.